A Look into Clay with Ben Galaday

 develop and appreciate one’s own, one-of-a-kind, personal vision and voice.

-P.S.
-3 PTA fundraising efforts bring so much value and enrichment to our students and offer essential support to our teachers and school.
+PS3's PTA brings so much value and enrichment to our students and offer essential support to our teachers and school.
 Our school has a long history of providing a comprehensive arts curriculum which fosters independent thinking, self confidence, academic achievement, a love of learning and a life-long passion for the arts.
-The funds we raise as a community through the 3FUND, our annual direct fundraising appeal and other events throughout the year, provide additional arts educational programming in music, clay, science as well as provide essential teaching assistants, teacher development, professional training, school supplies and much, much more.
+The funds we raise as a community each fall provide additional arts educational programming in music, clay, science as well as provide essential teaching assistants, teacher development, professional training, school supplies and much, much more.